RTC Frequently Asked Questions

 DMV PLACARD IDENTIFICATION HOLDERS:

 Holders of a DMV placard identification card computer print-out or holders of a valid registration for a permanent disabled license plate (computer printout).
-The discount card expires the same date as the DMV card.
+The discount placard identification card computer print-out renews every two years.

 Medicare card holders are eligible for a discount card with no additional certification when they present their card and photo identification.
-The discount card will be valid for five years.
+The discount card will be valid for two years.

 The RTC Program no longer issues cards to seniors.
 The Senior Clipper Card offers the same features and discounts.
 You can obtain a Senior Clipper card at your local transit agency.
 The card is free and does not expire.